UWSEDS-aut17/uwseds-group-movie-badgers/hw6_component_design.md

   The functions will return an array of estimated coefficients and the model fit.
 - How it works:
   To implement regression models, we will use the python class imported from the Scikit-learn package ---  sklearn.linear_model.In this component, we will use dvarious functions/algorithms, including OLS, Ridge and LASSO regression to build predictive models for movie profits.
 And we will compare among the models.In the future, if a user input information of a movie , our model will give an estimated profit for this movie.

+  ### Web UI
+  - Name:
+  get_movie_prediciton()
+  - What it does:
+  Taking user inputs and parsing them using Python HTMLParser library and feed into according variables in predictive model.
+  - Inputs:
+  On the html based platform user will input in text or numbers format for:
+  "Top 3 Actors", "Director", "Genre", "num_languages", "Production", "Release Month", "Release day_of_week", "runtime and year" and "Rating"
+  - Outputs:
+  Predicted voting (popularity) and revnue
+  - How it works:
+  The UI is a simply web based form that users can input their assumed movie information and get a predicted revenue.
+The platform will take the information, send to HTMLParser (the team will build this function using this library), and feed intot eh predictive model mentioned above.